-PHOTOGRAPHY PHO-8 - Introduction to Photography
+PHO-8 - Introduction to Photography

-Theory and practice in the basic techniques of producing quality black and white photographs with technical and artistic merit.
-Acquire competency in the use of cameras, photo materials and processes associated with basic darkroom procedures.
-Students are expected to supply their own 35 mm cameras with f-stop and shutter controls, film and enlarging paper for printing.
-Lab materials fee assessed.
-27 hours lecture and 81 hours laboratory.
+Theory and practice in the basic techniques of producing black and white photographs with technical and artistic merit.
+Acquire competency in the use of cameras with an emphasis on understanding the relationship of shutter, aperture and focal length.
+Acquire competency in the use of photo materials and processes associated with basic darkroom procedures.
+Students are expected to supply their own 35 mm cameras with aperture and shutter controls, film and enlarging paper for printing.
+36 hours lecture and 54 hours laboratory.
+(Materials fee: \$15.00)

-PHO-9 - Intermediate Photography 3 units CSU
+PHO-9 - Intermediate Photography